tycoon-229/scaner/README.md

 ## Engine Notes

 - ZXing uses the shared camera scanner widget and `flutter_zxing` decoding.
+- On Android, the ZXing tab uses ML Kit as the fast primary path for Code128 + PDF417 CC-C-style candidates, then uses the experimental Rust fallback for DataBar + MicroPDF417 CC-A/CC-B candidates.
-- GS1 Composite on the ZXing tab first tries the dedicated native GS1 Composite module, then falls back to Dart-side pairing for decoded candidates.
+- On iOS, GS1 Composite uses the dedicated native GS1 Composite module, then falls back to Dart-side pairing for decoded candidates.
 - Dynamsoft uses the shared camera scanner widget and Dynamsoft decoding.
 - Scandit uses Scandit's native capture context and camera integration.
 - Gallery image decoding is currently wired for ZXing and Dynamsoft.
-- Android GS1 Composite links ZXing-C++ `v3.1.1` through the submodule because CC-A and CC-B require MicroPDF417 support.
+- Android still links ZXing-C++ `v3.1.1` through the submodule for native GS1 experiments and parity with the iOS/native path.
 - iOS GS1 Composite uses Vision with coalesced composite symbologies on iOS 17+ and geometry pairing fallback for separate observations.